ledgerwatch/eth_state/eth1x_def_part2.md

 * upgrading to new database formats
 * representing data in a format convenient for analysis

-### Balancing between updating rules of Ethereum and maintaining backwards compatibility
+### Conflict between updating rules of Ethereum and maintaining backwards compatibility
 Often, the rules of Ethereum need to be updated because:

 * Implement a missing but very useful feature
 * Fix a flaw in the original design
 * Adjust to a change in the technological landscape

 Smart contracts that have been deployed using old rules, may come to rely on those rules, explicitly or implicitly.
 When such contracts are still in frequent use, the challenge is to balance their need to exist in their original form (often, code improvements and redeployments solve the issue), and the need to update the rules.

-### Balancing between  updating rules of Ethereum and improving client implementations
+### Conflict between  updating rules of Ethereum and improving client implementations
 For reasons mentioned earlier, it is often necessary to update rules of Ethereum.
 When this happens, there is mandatory work for every Ethereum client implementation team who want their implementation to include the support for the update and stay relevant in the ecosystem.
-This work naturally detracts from other, equally important work on constantly improving and optimising the implementations to keep up with the growing demands of the system.
+This work may distract from other, equally important work on constantly improving and optimising the implementations to keep up with the growing demands of the system.
 The balance between these two types of work can be difficult to strike.
+Ideally, there should be no conflict and the two efforts should be aligned.

 ### Difficulty of writing new implementations
 Sice Ethereum's launch in August 2015, many teams have attempted to produce working implementation of Ethereum.
 Initially, there was a great variety of such projects.
 However, as the system's usage grew, most implementations became non-viable or too difficult to maintain, although the number of rule changes is still relatively modest.